 Speaking of the Civil War, the guided tour I received of the estate on August 1, 2021, mentioned that one of the outbuildings, the former Cooper Shop, was allegedly a stop along the Underground Railroad.
 If this is true, it likely took place when the Pennock family owned the mill.

 Both the guided tour and the 2013 Coldwell Banker video mentioned the mill was also a former lookout during the Civil War.
 Supposedly the lookout was somewhere above the Peach Bottom Slate waterfall at the mill.

 Drumore Mill Today

-You can learn more about renting the Drumore Mill on Harmony on Facebook or Instagram.
-But please take note, tours are by appointment only.
-The venue and property is not open to the public outside of scheduled hours.
+You can learn more about renting the Drumore Mill on Facebook or Instagram.
+Please note that ours are by appointment for prospective customers.
+The venue and property are not open to the general public outside of an invited event.